skibop/RubyGamer/README.md

 # RubyGamer
-A re-write of my Gamer Info Bot In Ruby using Discord.Rb
+A re-write of my old Gamer Info Bot In Ruby using Discord.Rb